 Associate of Science Degree, Industrial Maintenance Electrical and Instrumentation

-This degree prepares students for entry-level positions in industry and service occupations requiring skills in Industrial Maintenance Electrical and Instrumentation.
+This course of study prepares students for entry-level positions in industry and service occupations requiring skills in Industrial Maintenance Electrical and Instrumentation.
 This program is based on nationally recognized industry standards.